mcarign/CacheSim/README.md

 ### Miss Penalty vs. Cache Size (L1 only, fixed block size of 32B):

 <img width="989" height="590" alt="image" src="https://github.com/user-attachments/assets/091b044e-1bd5-4840-bcd8-dc93aa6388b5" />
+We can tell that for all associativities, as cache size increases the miss penalty decreases, likely due to the increase amount of space which will also help prevent evictions.
+We can observe from the graph that the functions all asymptotically approach 0.025, which is what out compulsory miss rate is.

 ### Average access Time(AAT) vs. Cache Size (L1 only, fixed block size of 32B):